lostatc/linotype/docs/recipes.rst

 =======
 Split message into sections
 ---------------------------
-Instead of having your entire help message appear together in your Sphinx documentation, you may want to split it up into different sections.
+Instead of having your entire help message appear in one place in your **Sphinx** documentation, you may want to split it up into different sections.
 This can be accomplished by defining different parts of your help message in different functions and concatenating them together to be printed.

 .. code-block:: python
     :linenos: